 If you’re a new student joining the International Study Centre, you may have some questions about what it’s like to live and study in Holland.
 To help you plan for your arrival, we’ve put together a useful pre-arrival guide with information on what to do once you have confirmed your place, what to pack and much more.

 Contact us or ask your local agent about anything you need to help you plan for your arrival in Holland.

 We know that moving to a different country to study is exciting, but quite often students also feel a little bit nervous as they prepare to leave their home.
 This is perfectly normal and we are all here to help you settle in.
 Holland is a small country where it’s easy to get around by foot, bicycle, train or car.
-Visit Study in Holland website for a great insight into what you can expect.
+Find out more about life in Holland.

 It won’t take you long before you are accustomed to living here, and we will organise events to help you get to know your course mates and build friendships.
 The Student Committee at the International Study Centre often organises social events and trips for everyone throughout the year, from visits to local museums and movie nights to day trips to other nearby cities.